Presidency of Fidel V. Ramos: Migrant workers protection

 One of the downturns of Ramos' administration was his experience in handling migrant workers protection.
 On the eve of his 67th birthday on March 17, 1995, Ramos was on a foreign trip when overseas Filipino worker Flor Contemplación was hanged in Singapore.
-His last minute effort to negotiate with Singapore President Ong Teng Cheong and Prime Minister Goh Chok Tong never succeeded and he was marred with protests after his return to Manila.
-The protests also caused the resignation of Foreign Affairs Secretary Roberto Romulo and Labor Secretary Nieves Confesor from the Cabinet.
-Ramos immediately recalled Philippine ambassador to Singapore Alicia Ramos and suspended diplomatic relations to Singapore.
+His last minute effort to negotiate with Singapore President Ong Teng Cheong and Prime Minister Goh Chok Tong failed and he was greeted with protests after his return to Manila.
+The protests also caused the resignation of Foreign Affairs Secretary Roberto Romulo and Labor Secretary Nieves Confesor from the cabinet.
+Ramos immediately recalled Philippine ambassador to Singapore Alicia Ramos and suspended diplomatic relations with Singapore.
 He created a special commission to look into the case and to try to rescue his sagging popularity.
 The commission was led by retired justice Emilio Gancayco.
-The Commission recommended the forced resignation of then Overseas Workers Welfare Administration (OWWA) head David Corpin and 13 other government officials, including two labor attachés.
+The Commission recommended the resignation of then Overseas Workers Welfare Administration (OWWA) head David Corpin and 13 other government officials, including two labor attachés.

-As also recommended by the Gancayco Commission, Ramos facilitated the enactment of Republic Act 8042, better known as the Magna Carta for Overseas Workers or the Migrant Workers Act.
-The Migrant Workers Act was signed into law on June 7, 1995.
-Learning from the lessons of Contemplación case, Ramos immediately ordered UAE Ambassador Roy Señeres to facilitate negotiations after learning the death penalty verdict of Sarah Balabagan in September 1995; Balabagan's sentence was lowered and she was released August 1996.
+As also recommended by the Gancayco Commission, Ramos facilitated the enactment of Republic Act 8042, better known as the Magna Carta for Overseas Workers or the Migrant Workers Act, which was signed into law on June 7, 1995.
+Learning from the lessons of the Contemplación case, Ramos immediately ordered Ambassador to the UAE Roy Señeres to facilitate negotiations after learning the death penalty verdict of Sarah Balabagan in September 1995; Balabagan's sentence was lowered and she was released August 1996.
 After tensions cooled off, Ramos restored diplomatic relations with Singapore after meeting Prime Minister Goh Chok Tong during the sidelines of the 50th anniversary of the United Nations in New York City.